prcjac/meetup-tool/README.md

 # Meetup Group Admin Tool

-This project's purpose is to overcome the limitations of the new Meetup UI for group administrators to take attendence and reconsile payments external to the meetup platform.
+This project's purpose is to overcome the limitations of the new Meetup UI for group administrators to take attendance and reconcile payments external to the meetup platform.

 ## Dependencies